sherjeelshehzad/setredled/README.md

 * The user will be able to press the button even as the LED is lit, it will light up during the next set of green light
 * Red-Red(1) cannot jump to Green-Red-Ped 1 and Red-Red(2) cannot jump to Red-Green-Ped 2 as the jump will be too late
 * The user can either end the line with `\r\n` or just `\n`
+* Only integers will be used for the timer values

 #### Console States